 - SQL Explorer is enabled for the database instance.
 For more information, see SQL Explorer.

-Note After slow SQL optimization is complete, global performance may deteriorate.
-To improve the precision of the automatic SQL optimization feature, we recommend that you enable SQL Explorer.
+Note After the slow SQL statements are optimized, the overall performance may deteriorate.
+To improve the accuracy of the automatic SQL optimization feature, we recommend that you enable SQL Explorer.

 - Log on to the DAS console.